michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

+= 1.2.15 =
+- Used .amazon-auto-links-widget instead of the .widget and .widget-area selectors for layouts in widgets.

 = 1.2.14 =
 - Changed the responsive max-width from 560 to 520 to be compatible with the embed view of the Twenty Seventeen theme.
 - Tweaked the content body width for the site enabling the Japanese language.